-- Use distractor alternatives - Fake brands, implausible reasons, non-existent products etc. will be helpful to weed out careless responses. - An optimal MCQ should ideally contain 5-7 alternatives, efficiency decreases after 11 alternatives - Use accessible grammar and language.
-Avoid using "big words" - Almost always include "No answer" and "other" options - People will choose randomly if no option can accommodate their lack of position, usage, etc. which will lead to low quality data - Avoid using negative items in the question text - "Which of these brands would you be least likely to buy?"
+- Use distractor alternatives - Fake brands, implausible reasons, non-existent products etc. will be helpful to weed out careless responses. - An optimal MCQ should ideally contain 5-7 alternatives, efficiency decreases after 11 alternatives - Use proper grammar and accessible language.
+Avoid using "big words" - Almost always include "No answer" and "other" options - People will choose randomly if no option can accommodate their lack of position, usage, etc. → low quality data! - Avoid using negative items in the question text - "Which of these brands would you be least likely to buy?"